The Cheapest Way to Ship Large Packages in 2023

 Even though you’re looking for cheap freight shipping, you still want your shipment to arrive safely and in one piece!
 Here’s how to do so affordably.

 Want in on a little secret?
-One of the cheapest ways to ship large packages is with in-house delivery and help from route planning software like Circuit for Teams.
+One of the cheapest ways to ship large packages is with in-house delivery and help from shipping software and route planning tools like Circuit for Teams.

-Wouldn’t it be nice if all packages could be shipped through the standard post service?
+Wouldn’t it be nice if you could ship a package or even all packages through the standard post service?

 As a business owner, you’ve probably come across your fair share of oversized or heavy items — and you know that shipping them can definitely be more complicated than shipping standard packages.

-Even though you’re looking for cheap freight shipping, you still want your shipment to arrive safely and in one piece!
+Even though you’re looking for cheap parcel and freight shipping, you still want your shipment to arrive safely and in one piece!

 What’s considered freight shipping?